 Hong Kong Residency

-There are now 40 films of live performances available to view for free here on our website with many in High Definition.
+Did you know there are now 57 films of live performances available to view for free here on our website with many in High Definition.

 The films can now be viewed on virtually all devices including mobile phones and tablets.

 There are many new films to watch including Gordon McPherson's Stunt Doubles, the world premiere of Gordon Crosse's L'Enfant Sauvage, Priaulx Rainier's Bee Oracles and Elisabeth Lutyens' Islands.
 You can also watch nine new works by advanced students filmed in Hong Kong.
 Go straight to Watch and Listen now: Watch and Listen